The Great Glen Way

 As you leave Invermoriston the path climbs steeply until you are high above Loch Ness, it then descends again to the Lochside after three miles and climbs again, so yes, a tougher day of walking today.
 A great day's walk ends in Drumnadrochit, famous for its proximity to Urquhart Castle and Loch Ness Monster experiences.
 You should have enough time to explore at least one of these attractions.

-In the morning you have another transfer to Loch Laide.
-From there on you continue your hike via paths through woods and over Blackfold towards Inverness and Moray Firth.
+In the morning you continue your hike via paths through woods and over Blackfold towards Inverness and Moray Firth.
 Just before the end of the way you once again meet the Caledonian canal and it is possible to walk all the way to the end if you wish.
 Or you follow river Ness into the centre of Inverness.

 The daily walking tours can be managed easily with some fitness and stamina.
 You walk mostly on good paths through green landscape with numerous lakes, but also on forest tracks and forest roads.
 Some longer stages, especially the longest walk on day 6, can be shortened by public transport.

 - Transfers according to program

 Arrival / Departure

 - Number of participants: minimum of 2 persons